jjrohrer/FileUploadForPageDown/README.md

 Instructions
 ------------
 * Put this on your server
-* ensure the 'upload' directory is writable by the web server
+* ensure the 'upload' directory is writable by the web server (something like: 'sudo chown  _www upload' on a Mac)
 * visit uploaddemoWithMd.php

 Motivation